 Common Types of Personal Injury Cases

-- Wrongful death accidents: A wrongful death can happen from negligence such as nursing home abuse, medical malpractice, or medical injury.
+- Wrongful death accidents: A wrongful death can happen from negligence, such as nursing home abuse, medical malpractice, or medical injury.

-- Intentional acts: Crimes such as robbery, sexual assault, assault, or battery that are meant to hurt you can be cause for a personal injury lawsuit.
+- Intentional acts: Crimes such as robbery, sexual assault, or battery that are meant to hurt you can be cause for a personal injury lawsuit.

 - Dangerous prescription drugs: The Federal Drug Administration (FDA) has ways to fast-track medication approval, which means some could be improperly tested and cause illness or injury.
+If you are taking dangerous prescription medication, you may be entitled to damages.

 - Defective medical devices: Devices meant to save your life or help you recover can malfunction or have a faulty design that causes injury or death instead.
+The product manufacturer or other parties can be liable for faulty medical devices.

 This list is not exhaustive, and your Marietta personal injury attorney can work with you to determine if your case qualifies for a claim.